ing-italog/spotify-clon-angular/README.md

 into de terminal proyect execute `npm Install` for install NODE_MODULES

+# API

+ The api is in this repository `https://github.com/ing-italog/spotify-clon-api`, read the document README.md

 # Spotify

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.